 MAFF archives contain metadata like the original location from which the page was saved, as well as the date and time of the save operation.
 The presence of this additional data is indifferent to ordinary ZIP extractors, but may allow the browser to perform operations like:

 - Opening the original page instead of the archived copy while on-line

 - Enabling off-line navigation between pages in different archives

-- Asking web services like the Internet Archive about how the page appeared at the time it was saved (not implemented in MAF at present)
+- Asking web services like the Internet Archive about the page at the time it was saved

 Store arbitrary extended metadata

 Archives may include the browser's scroll position in the page, text zoom level, and more.